Health Library

 • Tumors affecting vision

-Tuberous sclerosis is often diagnosed within the first year of life but may take years if symptoms are mild.
+TSC is often diagnosed within the first year of life, but it may be diagnosed before a baby is born or take years before diagnosis is known if symptoms are mild.

 There is no cure for TSC.
 However, appropriate treatment allows many people with the condition to have very positive outcomes and lead full, productive lives.

-Tuberous sclerosis occurs in about one in 6,000 births.
-It affects all ethnic groups and both genders equally.
+Tuberous sclerosis complex occurs in about 1 in 6,000 births.
+It affects all ethnic groups and genders equally.

 What Causes Tuberous Sclerosis?

-Approximately one in three cases of TSC are caused by a genetic mutation passed on from the parent.
+Approximately 1 in 3 cases of TSC are caused by a genetic mutation passed on from the parent.
 This is a permanent DNA abnormality that exists in every cell of the body.
 The remaining two-thirds of TSC genetic mutations occur at random.

-Half of all people with tuberous sclerosis will pass the condition on to their children.
+Half of all people with TSC will pass the condition on to their children.

 Symptoms and Associated Conditions